rjpxviii/earthquake-leaflet-visualization/README.md

 - **Tectonic Plates**:
     - The map features tectonic plate boundaries, allowing users to observe the connection between earthquake locations and plate edges.

-- **Additional Base Layers**:
+- **Layers**:
-    - **Grayscale**: A subtle, monochromatic map layer.
+    - **Reference**: Base map.
-    - **Outdoors**: A terrain-focused layer that emphasizes geographical features.
+    - **Outdoors**: A detailed representation of the Earth's surface that uses contour lines to depict elevation and terrain features

 - **Layer Control**:
-    - Users can switch between various base maps (Satellite, Grayscale, Outdoors) and toggle the visibility of earthquake markers and tectonic plate boundaries.
+    - Users can switch between various base maps and toggle the visibility of earthquake markers and tectonic plate boundaries.

-Formatted with AI.
 Thanks for exploring!
-Enjoy the map!